irods/irods/manual.rst

 Configuration of Kerberos is out of scope for this document, but consists of the following four main steps:

 #.
 Set up Kerberos (Key Distribution Center (KDC) and Kerberos Admin Server)
 #.
-Confirm the irods service account has a service principal in KDC (with the hostname of the rodsServer) (e.g. irodsserver/serverhost.example.org@EXAMPLE.ORG)
+Confirm the (default) irods service account has a service principal in KDC (with the hostname of the rodsServer) (e.g. irodsserver/serverhost.example.org@EXAMPLE.ORG)
 #.
 Confirm the local system account for client "newuser" account has principal in KDC (e.g. newuser@EXAMPLE.ORG)
 #.
 Create an appropriate keytab entry (adding to an existing file or creating a new one)